breakdowns/slam-mirrorbot/README.md

 ```
 A folder named accounts will be created which will contain keys for the Service Accounts

-OR you can create service accounts to current project, no need to create new one.
+Or you can create Service Accounts to current project, no need to create new one.

-1. List your projects ids
+- List your projects ids
 ```
 python3 gen_sa_accounts.py --list-projects
 ```
-2. Enable services automatically by this command
+- Enable services automatically by this command
 ```
 python3 gen_sa_accounts.py --enable-services $PROJECTID
 ```
-3. Create Sevice Accounts to current project
+- Create Sevice Accounts to current project
 ```
 python3 gen_sa_accounts.py --create-sas $PROJECTID
 ```
-4. Download Sevice Accounts as accounts folder
+- Download Sevice Accounts as accounts folder
 ```
 python3 gen_sa_accounts.py --download-keys $PROJECTID
 ```
 If you want to add Service Accounts to Google Group, follow these steps

-5. Mount accounts folder
+- Mount accounts folder
 ```
 cd accounts
 ```
-6. Grab emails form all accounts to emails.txt file that would be created in accounts folder
+- Grab emails form all accounts to emails.txt file that would be created in accounts folder
 ```
 grep -oPh '"client_email": "\K[^"]+' *.json > emails.txt
 ```
-7. Unmount acounts folder
+- Unmount acounts folder
 ```
 cd -
 ```